How Silently, How Silently, the Wondrous Gift Is Given

 At first, Jesus hardly seemed a threat.
 He was born under Caesar Augustus, at a time when buoyant hope wafted through the Roman Empire.
 More than any other ruler, Augustus raised the expectations of what a leader could accomplish and what a society could achieve.
 It was Augustus, in fact, who first used the Greek word for "gospel" or "good news" as a label for the new world order represented by his reign.
 The empire declared him a god, and established rites of worship.
 His enlightened and stable regime, many believed, would last forever, a final solution to the problem of how to structure a government.

 Meanwhile, in an obscure corner of Augustus's empire under the local dominion of Herod the Great, King of the Jews, the birth of a baby named Jesus was barely noticed by the chroniclers of the day.
-We know about him mainly through four books written years after ...1
+We know about him mainly through four books written years after his death, at a time when less than one-half of ...1

 Already a CT subscriber?
 Log in for full digital access.